aiken-lang/merkle-patricia-forestry/off-chain/README.md

 #### `trie.remove(key: string|Buffer) -> Promise<Trie>`

 Similarly, the reverse operation `remove` is available to remove elements from the trie.
 It fails with an exception if the given key is not in the trie.
-Returns the same reference to the trie as a Promise, for convenience.
+For convenience, it returns the same reference to the trie as a Promise.

 ```js
 // Remove 'apple'